apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

 kbcli cluster configure myproxy --components vtgate --set=read_write_splitting_ratio=70
 ```

-Moreover, you can [use Grafana](#monitoring) or run `show workload` in the VTGate terminal to view the flow distribution.
+Moreover, you can run `show workload` in the VTGate terminal to view the flow distribution.

 ```bash
 show workload;